Best bars in Seattle

 Like games?
 Head over to Add-a-Ball, one of the most impressive pinball bars in the city (believe it or not, there are a few).
 Through the unassuming entrance in a parking lot in the Fremont neighborhood, visitors will enter a maze-like bar filled with all sorts of games (including video games!).

 Don’t drink before you go to the Unicorn Bar, it’s trippy enough in here.
 The circus-themed place is not really a local hangout but, if you’re in town, it is absolutely worth a visit—if you can handle it, that is.
-Everything is drenched in wild colors among an impressive collection of animal heads that watch your every move.
+Everything is drenched in wild colors with an impressive collection of animal heads that watch your every move.

 Orient Express is a special kind of dive bar.
 The bar and restaurant are housed in a system of vintage train cars connected by a labyrinth of hallways.
 Some cars house dining rooms, others are bar areas and additional ones are karaoke rooms.
 As if that wasn’t enough, the space also offers a full Chinese food menu, so you can snack while you are singing your heart out.